Datsakorn Thonglao: Club career

-Datsakorn spent his youth career with Rajpracha between 1998–1999 and made his first senior appearance during 1999–2000 season with the club.

 BEC Tero Sasana

 The young midfielder joined a Thai Premier League club, BEC Tero Sasana in a 2001-2002 season and eventually won the league title with the club at the end of the season.
 It was his first senior silverware.

 After a successful season with BEC Tero Sasana, Datsakorn was given a chance to play for 1.
 FC Kaiserslautern on a season loan deal.
 The Bundesliga club also expressed their interest in permanently signing him.
 However, it was reported that Datsakorn refused to extend his contract with them as he was homesick.

 Datsakorn returned to BEC Tero Sasana for the 2002-2003 season and led the team to the AFC Champions League final but lost to Al Ain FC of the UAE 1-2 on aggregate.
 The same season, his team became the runners-up in another 3 competitions: the ASEAN Club Championship, the Kor Royal Cup and the Thai Premier League.